-The ignition timing is accurately set within very close limits and there is neither provision, nor necessity, for manual adjustment of the setting.
-It cannot be too strongly emphasised that the ignition timing is correctly set for satisfactory engine performance and that any attempt to "improve" on the manufacturer's setting should be avoided, since it has been determined after careful development.

-The contact breaker cam "A", Fig. 2, is mounted on a tapered extension of the engine main shaft and its position with reference to the piston is therefore constant.
+The ignition timing is accurately set within very close limits and there is no manual adjustment for the rider as this has been found quite unnecessary in practice.
+The contact breaker cam A, (Fig. 2) is keyed on to an extension of the mainshaft, and its position with reference to the piston position is therefore constant.